 While our program is primarily clinically focused, a research project is expected – with completion by the second year of fellowship.
 Financial support is available for presentation of research.

-Due to the nature of our funding model, applicants must obtain a full unrestricted license (non-trainee) from the College of Physicians of Alberta.
+Due to the nature of our funding model, Canadian applicants must obtain a full unrestricted license (non-trainee) from the College of Physicians of Alberta.

 Interested?